anuragxorma/BiPoClassification/README.md

 ### Model Training
 - **Model Types**: Each model (ANN, RNN, LSTM, and Decision Tree) is trained separately within dedicated folders:
   - **ANN and RNN Models**: Models are trained using neural network architectures, with trained models saved as `.h5` files for easy loading and evaluation.
-  - **Decision Tree Model**: A Decision Tree will be implemented with Grid Search for hyperparameter optimization.
+  - **Decision Tree Model**: A Decision Tree is implemented with Grid Search for hyperparameter optimization.
   - **Potential Additions**: Non-neural models like Logistic Regression or SVM may be added in the future to compare performance and robustness against neural models.

 ### Machine Learning Models